MIDFIELDR/midfieldr/docs/articles/art-011-planning-v2.md

 to following prompts.
 Because data exploration is iterative, your answers may change over time.
 Nevertheless, your work will proceed far more smoothly if you answer these at the beginning of a project and keep them in mind as you proceed.
+As illustrated in the case study.

 - Data:

   What data sources is your work based on?
-How is the data organized?
+Is the data organized in a useful way?
 What variables are available?

+- Metric:

+  How do you define your quantitative metric, expressed in words and mathematically.

 - Programs:

   You are limiting your study to which programs?

-- Metric:

-  How do you define your quantitative metric, expressed in words and mathematically.

 - Records: